 Whether it’s the first Christmas without a loved one, or you’ve been without them for many years, Christmas time can amplify feelings of grief.
-There’s many reasons why this time of year is particularly hard for those who are grieving, one of those being that we often make the effort to reach out and see friends and family around this time, and the loss of someone who’s missing from those gatherings can be highlighted.
-Sue Ryder, the leading bereavement charity, recommends acknowledging and accepting how you’re feeling, and partaking in a traditional Christmas to the level you’re comfortable with.
+There are many reasons why this time of year can be particularly hard for those who are grieving, one of those being that we often make the effort to reach out and see friends and family around this time, and the loss of someone who’s missing from those gatherings can be highlighted.
+Sue Ryder, the leading bereavement charity, recommends acknowledging and accepting how you’re feeling, and partaking in a ‘traditional Christmas’ to the level you’re comfortable with.
 If you don’t want to sit there and pretend to laugh and smile, then don’t!
 Equally, if being around other people and joining in with festive fun is a distraction, don’t feel guilty for that either.
-Share how you’re feeling and connect with others that may also be coping with grief at this time, on our peer-to-peer support platform, Clic.
+Share how you’re feeling and connect with others that may also be experiencing grief at this time, on our peer-to-peer support platform, Clic.

 The expectation to spend money can cause complex feelings for those worried about money and their finances, or who live with a mental illness which may make managing money more difficult, such as bipolar disorder.
 With the cost-of-living crisis and inflation at full height, we might feel worried that we can’t afford to have a Christmas like the one’s we’re used to.
 To help ease feelings of anxiety surrounding money, it’s recommended to create a budget to limit unnecessary spending, and to talk to other people about your concerns.
 It’s likely that many people are feeling the same as you, so collectively with friends and family, why not agree to limit spending or amounts of gifts and focus on other ways to give back, such as doing free activities together.
 Our Scavenger Hunt is a great free activity that all the family can join in with.

 When other people are surrounded by friends and family and have busy social schedules, for people who are alone or feel lonely, a sense of isolation can be particularly heightened.
-You don’t have to be physically cut-off to feel lonely.
 If you’re going to be physically alone over the festive period, it can help to plan activities and your days ahead of time.
 You could use the opportunity to do something you enjoy by yourself, whether it’s introducing new hobbies or connecting with other people online.
 There are also plenty of charities that rely on volunteers on Christmas Day, so if you’re finding yourself alone and wanting to do something impactful, why not explore volunteering opportunities, such as at Crisis.
 If you’re experiencing a sense of loneliness, be kind to yourself and remind yourself this feeling is temporary.
 You may be experiencing loneliness today, but feel better in the future.

 However you’re feeling this Christmas, remember your feelings are always valid whatever they may be, and your wellbeing and mental health should always remain a priority.
 Use the next few weeks to talk to other people about their mental health, and remember, there’s always support available if you need it.
 If you need mental health support on Christmas Day, Samaritans is available to call 24/7 on 116 123.